hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   $

-.. note:: The command :index:`cat` only makes sense for short files or for e.g. combining several files into one.
+.. note:: The :index:`command <cat>` ``cat`` only makes sense for short files or for e.g. combining several files into one.
 See the redirection examples later.

-head - Print first lines of a textfile
+:index:`head` - Print first lines of a textfile
 --------------------------------------

-:index:`Head <head>` is a program on Unix and Unix-like systems used to display the beginning of a text file or piped data.
+``head`` is a program on Unix and Unix-like systems used to display the beginning of a text file or piped data.

 **Usage**:  ``head [options] file(s)``